dmirandam/Containers-and-Orchestrators-Exam/README.md

-# Examen Contenedores y Orquestadores
+# Containers and Orchestrators Exam

-El proyecto consiste en una aplicación web en C, empaquetada en Docker y desplegada en Kubernetes.
-El servidor web escucha en el puerto 8080 y responde con un mensaje básico.
-Se utiliza un archivo "Dockerfile" para construir el contenedor y tres archivos de configuración de Kubernetes ("deployment.yaml", "service.yaml" e "ingress.yaml") para su despliegue en el clúster.
-El Ingress permite acceder a la aplicación mediante diferentes rutas.
+The project consists of a web application in C, packaged in Docker and deployed in Kubernetes.
+The web server listens on port 8080 and responds with a basic message.
+A "Dockerfile" is used to build the container and three Kubernetes configuration files ("deployment.yaml", "service.yaml", and "ingress.yaml") are used to deploy it to the cluster.
+The Ingress allows access to the application through different routes.